-- Entertainment: European-style casino, bingo, Internet cafe, musical revues, live performances by comedians, acrobats, and mime artists; classical concerts in lounges.
+Entertainment: European-style casino, bingo, Internet cafe, musical revues, live performances by comedians, acrobats, and mime artists; classical concerts in lounges.
 Italian language and cooking classes on board.
 “Via Condotti” boutiques with premier Italian goods.

-The Costa line has the youngest fleet in Europe, and currently operates Italy-flagged ships.
+> The Costa line has the youngest fleet in Europe, and currently operates Italy-flagged ships.
 Costa cruise line ships are of 7 different classes (low to high): Axel Johnson, Classica, Sky, Spirit, Fortuna, Concordia and Vista.

-Costa cruise ships belong to the Europe’s youngest fleet of passenger liners.
+> Costa ships belong to the Europe’s youngest fleet of passenger liners.
 Costa is also the leader among the best Mediterranean “most fun” ship cruising lines.
 The Costa liners are among the Europe’s best family cruise ships (along with those of MSC) and are specifically designed to provide best family-fun “Italian-Style Cruising” experiences by cheap deals, traditional cuisine and some of the best onboard amenities and activities on big and middle size passenger ships.

-- operator (Costa Cruises Group)
+> - operator (Costa Cruises Group)